 I have a lot of students who are the children of immigrants.
-While they may not be Muslim, I felt it was important to have literature on my shelves that acknowledged the increasing fear in America of “the other.”
+While they may not be Muslim, I feel it is important to have literature on my shelves that acknowledge the increasing fear in America of “the other.”
+Teaching Internment does this.

 While Layla’s family is from India, other characters hail from Afghanistan.
 Layla chooses not to wear the hijab, but others do.